 Prevention

-• Verify actual operating temperature, not just nominal system temperature — local hot spots near heat sources, friction points or steam tracing can create significantly higher local temperatures
+- Verify actual operating temperature, not just nominal system temperature — local hot spots near heat sources, friction points, steam tracing, or heater proximity can create 20–40°C higher temperatures than measured at the system thermocouple

-• Select material with adequate temperature margin above maximum operating temperature
+- Select material with adequate temperature margin above maximum operating temperature (minimum 20°C margin for long-service applications)

 ---